-Effectiveness of Educational Interventions in the Prevention of Caries in Patients With Orthodontics
+Effectiveness of Two Health Education Interventions in the Prevention of Caries and Gingivitis in Orthodontic Patients

-Effectiveness of Motivational Interviewing and Conventional Interventions in the Prevention of Vestibular Caries in Patients With Fixed Orthodontic Appliances: a Randomized Clinical Trial
+Effectiveness of Motivational Interviewing and Conventional Oral Health Education (OHEc) Versus OHEc in the Prevention and Control of Dental Caries and Gingivitis in Subjects With Fixed Orthodontic Appliances.
+A Randomized Controlled Trial

-Dental caries is classified by the World Health Organization (WHO) as an important public health problem due to its high prevalence and incidence worldwide despite the development of public policies to combat it.
-It is a chronic disease that has a severe impact in terms of pain and suffering, impairment of function and effect on quality of life.
-During orthodontic treatments, the most common adverse event is the appearance of dental caries lesions due to increased retention, change of dental biofilm composition or difficulty of removal with conventional oral hygiene techniques.
-Efforts to implement various conventional preventive interventions of self-care and education have not decreased its incidence, so it is necessary to implement motivational interventions to help adolescents and young adults to make positive changes in their oral health habits, which are constant and lasting and prevent and control caries.
+Dental caries and gingivitis are classified by the World Health Organization (WHO) as an important public health problem due to their high prevalence and incidence worldwide despite the development of public policies to combat them.
+They are chronic diseases that have a severe impact in terms of pain and suffering, impairment of function and effect on quality of life.
+During orthodontic treatments, the most common adverse event is the appearance of dental caries lesions and gingivitis due to increased retention and change of dental biofilm composition or difficulty of removal with conventional oral hygiene techniques.
+Efforts to implement various conventional preventive interventions of self-care and education have not decreased their incidence, so it is necessary to implement motivational interventions to help adolescents and young adults to make positive changes in their oral health habits, which are constant and lasting and prevent and control gingivitis and caries.

 Study Overview